 An employee trust was established at Closing, the beneficiaries of which will be executive officers and employees of the Company.
 AHG made a non-interest bearing loan of \$13,875 to the employee trust which the employee trust used to acquire 925,000 subordinate voting shares from AMG.
-As the subordinate voting shares are allocated and/or distributed to beneficiaries of the employee trust, contributions will be made by the respective employer of any such beneficiary to the employee trust at \$15.00 per subordinate voting share and used by the employee trust to repay the non-interest bearing loan.
+On June 25, 2020, the employee trust repaid its loan from AHG in full using a portion of proceeds from the sale of 508,000 subordinate voting shares pursuant to a number of private agreements.
+The employee trust continues to hold the remaining 417,000 subordinate voting shares for the benefit of executive officers and employees of the Company.